 CREEL AND POSSESSION LIMITS AND SIZE LIMITS

-Please familiarize yourself thoroughly with this information the detailed information on creel and possession limits and size limits.
+Detailed information on creel and possession limits and size limits is provided on Fishing Daily Creel, Possession & Size Limits.
+Please familiarize yourself thoroughly with this information.
 You should also notice that size limits for the various fish species are not the same on all public waters.
 Be sure and check this information for each body of water you plan to fish.
 Should you have questions, you may contact any Wildlife & Freshwater Fisheries Division Fisheries Biologist or Conservation Enforcement Officer or call (334) 242-3471 for assistance.

 USE OF BREAM FOR BAIT